pawap90/blog-articles/20210209-npm-scripts/20210209-npm-scripts.md

 }
 ```

-When a script throws an error we get a few other details such as the error number `errno` and the `code`.
+When a script throws an error, we get a few other details, such as the error number `errno` and the `code`.
 Both can be useful for googling the error.

 And if we need more information, we can always access the complete log file.
 The path to this file is provided at the end of the error message.
 On failure, all logs are included in this file.

 # Run scripts silently 🤫
 Use the `npm run <script> --silent` to **reduce logs** and to **prevent the script from throwing an error**.

-The `--silent` flag (short for `--loglevel silent`) can be useful when you want to run a script that you know may fail, but you don't want it to throw an error.
-Maybe in a CI pipeline you want your whole pipeline to keep running even when the `test` command fails.
+The `--silent` flag (short for `--loglevel silent`) can be helpful when you want to run a script that you know may fail, but you don't want it to throw an error.
+Maybe in a CI pipeline, you want your whole pipeline to keep running even when the `test` command fails.

 It can also be used as `-s`: `npm run <script> -s`

-> If we dont' want to get an error when the script doesn't exists, we can use `--if-present` instead: `npm run <script> --if-present`.
+> ℹ️ If we dont' want to get an error when the script doesn't exists, we can use `--if-present` instead: `npm run <script> --if-present`.

 ## Log levels
-We saw how we can reduce logs using `--silent` but what about getting even more detailed logs?
+We saw how we can reduce logs using `--silent`, but what about getting even more detailed logs?
 Or something in between?

 There are different log levels: "silent", "error", "warn", "notice", "http", "timing", "info", "verbose", "silly".
 The default is "notice".
 The log level determines which logs will be displayed in the output.
-Any logs of higher level than the currently defined will be shown.
+Any logs of a higher level than the currently defined will be shown.

 We can explicitly define which loglevel we want to use when running a command, using `--loglevel <level>`.
 As we saw before, the `--silent` flag is the same as using `--loglevel silent`.

-Now, if we want to get more detailed logs we'll need to use a higher level than the default ("notice").
+Now, if we want to get more detailed logs, we'll need to use a higher level than the default ("notice").
 For example: `--loglevel info`.

 There are also short versions we can use to simplify the command:
 - `-s`, `--silent`, `--loglevel silent`